FIWARE-Ops/docs.TourGuide/doc/generating-historical-context-information-sth-comet/how-to-generate-the-history-of-Context-Information-using-STH-Comet.md

 ![Headers to pass](Images/Header.png)

-“Content-type” is to specify the type of data that we want to send, always application/json.
+`Content-type` is to specify the type of data that we want to send, always `application/json`.

 `Fiware-Service` and `FiwareServicepath` are intended to the logical separation of the data, this is called multi-tenant model, this term refers to software architecture in which a single instance of software runs on a server and serves multiple tenants.
 For example; `Fiware-Service`: Tenant1.
 Also, a service path is a hierarchical scope assigned to an entity at creation time.
 For example; `Fiware-ServicePath`: /some/hierarchical/path.